Isaiah 63 – Prayer from Captivity

 i.
 In these few verses, we hear from God the Father (My people, children who will not lie), God the Son (the Angel of His Presence), and God the Holy Spirit (His Holy Spirit).
 Clearly, “There are Trinitarian overtones in the passage.”
 (Grogan)

 e.
-Then he remembered the days of old: In the midst of the LORD’s discipline – in this case, prophetically speaking, the Babylonians exile – the praying one remembered the days of old.
+Then he remembered the days of old: In the midst of the LORD’s discipline – in this case, prophetically speaking, the Babylonian exile – the praying one remembered the days of old.
 He remembered the mighty hand of God in days of old and knew that mighty hand could be raised again for His people.

 i.
 Specifically, in this case, he remembered what the LORD did in the days of Moses and the Exodus.
 Since now they were in a place of exile (Babylon), the story of God’s deliverance from Egypt had special relevance.
-The praying one wasn’t there for the Exodus; he had to read about it in God’s Word.
+The praying one wasn’t there for the Exodus; he had to read about it in God’s word.
 But he saw how God’s great works in the past had meaning right now.

 f.
-As a horse in the wilderness… as a beast goes down into the valley: Isaiah speaks of the ease of progress that Israel made during the Exodus, and how God will bless Israel again in their regathering and restoration.
+As a horse in the wilderness…as a beast goes down into the valley: Isaiah speaks of the ease of progress that Israel made during the Exodus, and how God will bless Israel again in their regathering and restoration.
 The result will be that the Spirit of the LORD causes him to rest.

 i.
 As a horse in the wilderness should be understood in this sense: as a horse in open country.
 The idea is of unhindered, rapid progress.